mircoporetti/mircoporetti.github.io/README.md

-<h2>A React material-ui portfolio.</h2>
+<h2>My personal portfolio website.</h2>
-This is a Typescipt project with some static info about me.
+This is a React project with some info about me and my professional journey.

 https://mircoporetti.me